Toubkal Altitude Sickness - Should You Be Concerned?

 How to Treat Altitude Sickness?

-In the unlikely event you do get altitude sickness symptoms when climbing Mount Toubkal, our guides will get you to a lower altitude and assess your symptoms.
+In the unlikely event you do get more severe altitude sickness symptoms when climbing Mount Toubkal, our guides will get you to a lower altitude and assess your symptoms.

-You won’t get severe symptoms and once you’re back down to lower altitude you’ll be fine.
-But like we say, it’s very rare you’ll get even mild symptoms anyway.
+You're very unlikely to have further issues and once you’re back down to lower altitude you’ll be fine.
+But like we say, it’s rare you’ll get even mild symptoms anyway.

 Staying Safe on your Mount Toubkal Trek